Jump to:

 Wood can rot or warp if it’s left unprotected.
 Treat your shed with a wood preservative or stain at least once a year, ideally in spring or early summer.
 Pressure-treated sheds still benefit from an extra coat, especially on exposed areas.

-If you skip it, you might notice cracks or soft spots forming.
+If you skip it, you might notice soft spots or mould forming.
 Let’s not get to that point.
 Check out this guide to treat your wooden shed.

 Inspect the roof